 Clinical Trials For Patients With Refractory Angina

 Have you been diagnosed with refractory angina and are out of options?
 Discover innovative research at the Texas Heart Institute.
-The Stem Cell Center of the Texas Heart Institute at St. Luke’s Episcopal Hospital in Houston, Texas is actively recruiting patients for FDA-approved clinical studies investigating the use of adult stem cells in treating refractory angina.
+The Stem Cell Center of the Texas Heart Institute at St. Luke’s Medical Center in Houston, Texas is actively recruiting patients for FDA-approved clinical studies investigating the use of adult stem cells in treating refractory angina.

 Patients with coronary artery disease experience angina when the arteries in the heart are narrowed by arteriosclerosis and is unable to allow enough blood to reach the heart muscle.
 The lack of oxygenated blood feeding the tissues causes chest pain.
 Symptoms are usually brought on by over eating, physical activity, excitement, anxiety, or just doing nothing at all.
 Patients who have refractory angina do not experience relief from chest pain when conventional treatments are used such as medication, bypass surgery, and angioplasty.
 These patients are considered "no-option" patients.